salrashid123/istio_external_authorization_server/README.md

 To build your own, create a public dockerhub images with the names specified below:

-- Build External Aututhorization Server (you can ofcourse use your own dockerhub repo!)
+- Build External Authorization Server (you can ofcourse use your own dockerhub repo!)

 ```bash
 cd authz_server/